-This program produces annual estimates of gross fixed capital formation (capital investment flows), gross and net capital stocks and depreciation by industry, by aggregate asset type, and by province and territory.
+This program produces annual estimates of gross fixed capital formation (capital investment flows), gross and net capital stock and depreciation by industry, by aggregate asset type, and by province and territory.

 - Finance Canada uses estimates of investment, stock and deprecation in the equalization payments formula under the Fiscal Arrangements Act.
 Estimates of investment and depreciation are also used by Finance Canada to create and assess fiscal policy.

-- Industry Canada and Infrastructure Canada uses measures of investment, stocks and depreciation in studies of inter-industry and international competitiveness, in estimating potential output and in determining investment needs by industry.
+- Innovation, Science and Economic Development Canada and Infrastructure Canada use measures of investment, stock and depreciation in studies of inter-industry and international competitiveness, in estimating potential output and in determining investment needs by industry.

 - The capital stock estimates appear in the national balance sheet accounts.

 - The investment and stock estimates are also required for the production of the capacity use measures and in the calculation of multi-factor productivity.